Christon-Ragavan/Getting-Started-With-Colab/README.md

 Google Colab can be interpreted as normal python notebook with added functionality.
 There are two general ways you can work with Colab.

 1. Colab with Google Drive
-2. Colab with Github mounting with google drive.
+2. Colab with Github mounting with google drive. (!!!Only if its private repository)

 For now we can only use Colab with google drive which is really simple to get started.